 BLOM Bank SAL (the "Bank"), a Lebanese joint stock company, was incorporated in 1951 and registered under No 2464 at the commercial registry of Beirut and under No 14 on the banks' list published by the Central Bank of Lebanon.
 The Bank's head office is located in Verdun, Rashid Karameh Street, Beirut, Lebanon.
 The Bank's shares are listed on the Beirut Stock Exchange and Luxembourg Stock Exchange.
-On 23 October 2020, the Bank announced that it has applied for the withdrawal of its Global Depositary Shares from trading on the EUROMTF and the Official List of Luxembourg Stock Exchange with effect from 24 November 2020.
+On 23 October 2020, the Bank announced that it has applied for the withdrawal of its Global Depositary Shares (GDS) from trading on the EUROMTF and the Official List of Luxembourg Stock Exchange with effect from 24 November 2020.
 Moreover, the GDSs and its underlying shares will continue to trade on the Beirut Stock Exchange.
 Noting that the Global Depository receipt programme (GDR) will continue to operate and all GDSs will remain outstanding.
+During 2022, the Central Bank of Lebanon asked from the Group to close its branch in Cyprus within six months.
+In its meeting held on 12 April 2022, the Board of Directors decided to close its branch operations in Cyprus.